Indoor Plant Care

 There is also an influence known as apical bud dominance.
 In this case the apical or topmost bud is producing lots of auxins to allow it to grow and some of it is carried down in the sap where it suppresses growth in buds lower down the stem.
 If the apical bud is removed this influence ends and the lateral shoots begin to grow.
 This is an important factor to remember when pruning as it can be used to promote the required growth when training a shrub or tree.

 On trees which are prone to disease any cut larger than the capacity of loppers, requiring a saw, should have ragged edges trimmed smooth and treated with a wound sealing compound.
 It contains fungicides which should fend off an attack until the plant starts to heal over the scar naturally.
+It should be applied within a few minutes as the spores of diseases can be in the air or raindrops.

 As well as controlling vigour or changing the shape of a shrub or tree, pruning can be done to improve the health of the plant by allowing better airflow.
 Also developing fruiting or flowering spurs is achieved by careful pruning.